lirangalmidi/REAL-TIME-INFRARED-DRONE-DETECTION/README.md

 # Load our custom drone model
 model = YOLO('yolov8s.pt')

-# Use the model to detect object - drone
+# Use the model to detect object
 model.predict(source="dog.jpg", save=True, show=True)
 ```
 Now your directory should look like this: